 Pursuant to the terms of the Director Compensation Plan, Dr. Rosenwald will receive a cash fee of \$50,000 per year paid quarterly and an annual stock award of the greater of (i) a number of shares of common stock having a fair market value on the grant date of \$50,000 or (ii) 10,000 shares of common stock, which shares shall vest and become non-forfeitable on the third anniversary of the grant date, subject to continued service on the Board on such date.

-For the year ended December 31, 2019, the Company recognized \$102,000 in expense in its Statements of Operations related to the director compensation, including approximately \$52,000 in expense related to equity incentive grants of 34,000 restricted shares.
-For the year ended December 31, 2018, the Company recognized \$84,000 in expense in its Statements of Operations related to the director compensation, including approximately \$34,000 in expense related to equity incentive grant of 20,000 restricted shares.
+For the year ended December 31, 2021, the Company recognized \$106,000 in expense in its Statements of Operations related to the director compensation, including approximately \$56,000 in expense related to equity incentive grants.
+For the year ended December 31, 2020, the Company recognized \$113,000 in expense in its Statements of Operations related to the director compensation, including approximately \$63,000 in expense related to equity incentive grants.
+The company issued Dr. Rosenwald 13,774 and 16,611 restricted stock awards for the years ended December 31, 2021 and 2020, respectively.